RadialDevGroup/ombudsman/employee_expectations/ATTENDANCE.md

 At this time Radial does not offer paid parental leave.
 If you anticipate needing time off for the birth or adoption of a child, we suggest you plan to use your Paid Time Off.
 If you need to borrow vacation time from the next year, please speak with management as that may be an option.

-We realize that everyone has different needs when they return to work after the arrival of a child.
-Management will work with you to create a plan and make any accommodations necessary, including a plan to come back part-time and work up to full-time if that is desired.
+We realize everyone has different needs when they return to work after the arrival of a child.
+Management will work with you to create a plan and make any accommodations necessary, including returning part-time and working up to full-time if that is desired.

 ### Work From Home/Remote/Flex Time